 In this article, we will focus on the general process of unlocking bootloaders without specific steps on how to do so provided by the manufacturer.

-Keep in mind that unlocking the device's bootloader may void your warranty.
+Keep in mind that unlocking the device's bootloader may void your warranty and wipe all the data stored in the device.

 We recommend storing all the data first since some devices wipe their data once their bootloader is unlocked.